 Redeeming Points on the Miles App

-As I mentioned, there are multiple ways to redeem the points you earn.
-Besides that, the points never expire, so that’s the plus.
+As I mentioned, there are multiple ways to redeem rewards through the points you earn.
+Besides that, the points never expire, so that’s a plus.
 You can either redeem them immediately or save up for top deals in the future – that’s totally up to you.
+Here are several forms that you can use your miles points:

 The easiest way to redeem your points is by getting discounts and deals from Miles app partner brands.